Guide to Release or Withdrawal of an IRS Tax Lien

 - Can the taxpayer post a bond for the amount they owe or another adequate security?
 If so, then the IRS will withdrawal the NFTL.

-Once you’ve paid off your tax debt in full, the IRS may withdraw the lien if you meet the following conditions:
+Once you’ve paid off your taxes owed in full, the IRS may withdraw the lien if you meet the following conditions:

 - You’ve filed all required tax returns for the past three years.